Xilinx/Vitis_Libraries/vision/docs/src/design-examples.rst

 .. rubric:: Performance Estimate

-The following table summarizes the performance of the ISP multistream in 1-pixel mode as generated using Vitis HLS 2023.1 tool on ZCU102 board.
+The following table summarizes the performance of the ISP multistream in 1-pixel mode as generated using the Vitis HLS 2024.1 tool on a ZCU102 board.

-Estimated average latency is obtained by running the accel with 4 iterations.
+Estimated average latency is obtained by running the accel with four iterations.
 The input to the accel is a 12bit non-linearized full-HD (1920x1080) image.

-.. table:: ISP multistream Performance Estimate Summary
+.. table:: ISP Multistream Performance Estimate Summary

     +-----------------------------+-------------------------+
     |                             | Latency Estimate        |